tuva-health/docs/docs/data-marts/encounter-types.md

 import { JsonDataTable } from '@site/src/components/JsonDataTable';

-## Overview
+## Methods

 [Code on Github](https://github.com/tuva-health/tuva/tree/main/models/claims_preprocessing/encounters)

-The Tuva Project organizes claims into encounters, assigning each claim and claim line to exactly one encounter.
+The Tuva encounter grouper organizes claims into encounters, assigning each claim and claim line to exactly one encounter.
 An encounter represents the interaction between a patient and a healthcare provider.
 For inpatient encounters, this encompasses the entire duration of an inpatient stay, which spans multiple days.
-The Tuva Project consolidates all claims billed intermittently throughout a patient's stay into a single encounter, regardless of the number of claims involved.
-In most outpatient and office-based settings, an encounter typically spans one day and groups together all claims that occurred on that day within that specific setting.
+Tuva consolidates all claims billed intermittently throughout a patient's stay into a single encounter, regardless of the number of claims involved.
+In most outpatient and office-based settings, an encounter typically spans a single day and groups together all claims that occurred on that day within that specific care setting.

 Encounters are summarized into encounter groups for organizational purposes.
 Below is an overview of the available encounter types and groups.

 | ENCOUNTER_GROUP | ENCOUNTER_TYPE                      |
 |-----------------|-------------------------------------|